-It’s no secret that I am in love with my pressure cooker.
+It’s no secret that I’m in love with my pressure cooker.
 Not only does it save time, but it also produces some of the most tender meat I’ve ever eaten in my life.
 Sure, Dutch ovens produce similar results, and if you have hours and hours to stand by the stove or an open fire, then by all means go for it.

-I usually don’t have the time.
+But aside from weekends, I usually don’t have the time.

 When we lived in Texas, we fell in love with HEB’s chicken tarragon salad, and when we moved to Seattle I did my best to recreate it.
 The medley of chicken, tarragon, pecans, and grapes is hard to beat.
 The grapes add a sweetness that pairs perfectly with the other ingredients.